Call4Cloud | MMP-C | Autopilot | Device Preparation

 The IME will first check if a certain Feature/Flight is enabled.
 It does so by checking the Notification\EnableDeviceActionFeature in the registry.
 This registry key will be set/checked by the IME once it starts.

-Once the registry keys are checked, the IME will start the IntunePivot Workload and will kick off the PilotDeviceQuery flow.
-It does so by sending out a policy request to the service (Fef.amsub0302.manage.microsoft.com) with the device token (SendWebRequestInternal).
-In this policyrequest we will notice that it will ask for the DeviceQueryDetail payload.
+Once the registry keys are checked, the IME will start the IntunePivot Workload and kick off the PilotDeviceQuery flow.
+It does so by sending a policy request to the service (Fef.amsub0302.manage.microsoft.com) with the device token (SendWebRequestInternal).
+This policy request will ask for the DeviceQueryDetail payload.

 The Intune service will respond with a policypayload.
 In this policypayload we will notice the KQL query we entered in the Intune Portal (QueryAsString) This query is a base64 encoded string.